Evangelical Lutheran Church of Latvia: Structure

 The Church is episcopal and synodical.
 This means that it is led by a Council of Bishops and governed by a Synod composed of clergy and laity.
 The Synod elects a Consistory which has a smaller membership and meets more frequently, to carry on the work of Synod between its formal meetings.

 The Church is composed of three dioceses:

 Within each diocese there are, in addition to the bishop, a number of senior clergy known as Deans.
 One is Dean of the Cathedral, and the others serve as Area Deans supervising clergy within a defined district.
 There are 16 such Deaneries within Latvia.
 The church does not have the historic three-fold ministry of Bishops, Priests, and Deacons.
 In the place of Deacon is the ministry of Evangelist who work in programmes of social care and outreach.

 Archbishop of Riga

 The Archbishop serves as the president of the Council of Bishops, the Synod, and the Consistory.
 Following the death of Archbishop Kārlis Gailītis in 1992, a special Synod was convened in 1993 to elect a new Archbishop of Riga.
 Archbishop Jānis Vanags was elected and duly consecrated on 29 August 1993, by Henrik Svenungsson, the Bishop of Stockholm.
-Like all Bishops of the ELCL he will serve until he dies, or chooses to retire.